 However, if your injuries from a road traffic accident are worth less than £5,000, you will have to claim through a different method.
 This is explained in The Whiplash Injury Regulations 2021.
-Before you do that, please call our advisors using the button at the top of the page.
+You can check how much compensation your personal injury claim could be worth by getting in touch with us using the button at the top of the page.

 Your employer has a duty of care to take reasonably practicable steps to make sure your workplace is safe and secure.
 It’s not just about being able to perform your role to the required level—it’s about making sure, within reason, that all steps are taken so you can perform all daily tasks safely while using their premises.
 This is outlined in the Health and Safety at Work etc. Act 1974.

 As such, if you’ve suffered accidents at work resulting in injury, it may be due to employer negligence.
-Examples of instances where you may be able to claim for employer negligence include:
+And if so, you could make a personal injury compensation claim.

 You may also be looking to make a claim due to injuring yourself in a public place.
 People who control public places are often referred to as the ‘occupier’.